Abrothallus

 Abrothallus is a genus of lichenicolous (lichen-dwelling) fungi.
 It is the only genus in the monotypic family Abrothallaceae, which itself is the sole taxon in the order Abrothallales.
+Species produce small, blackish, nearly spherical fruiting bodies on the surface of their host lichens, often dusted with green or yellow powder (pruina).
+About 44 species are accepted, most of them parasites of leafy or shrubby macrolichens.

 Taxonomy

 The genus was circumscribed by the Italian botanist Giuseppe De Notaris in 1849.
 The classification of the genus in either family or order was uncertain until molecular phylogenetic analysis revealed the group as an independent lineage in the class Dothideomycetes.
 Both the family and the order were circumscribed in 2013 by Sergio Pérez-Ortega and Ave Suija.

 In 2012 Mikhail Zhurbenko proposed the genus Epinephroma to contain E. kamchatica; later analysis showed it to be the anamorph of an Abrothallus species, and now Epinephroma is placed in synonymy with Abrothallus.
 Other synonyms are Abrothallomyces, Phymatopsis, and Pseudo-lecidea.